Reconstruction of the Ranks of the Nonextremal Cards and of Ordered Sets with a Minmax Pair of Pseudo-Similar Points: Theorem : A Consequence of Nonreconstructibility

 The simplest, though naive, idea for reconstruction of ordered sets with a minmax pair of pseudo-similar points is to try to identify a minimal card that is isomorphic to a maximal card and then use Theorem \ref{keyiso}.
-Lemma \ref{identnonbotofSUMRC} below shows that some maximal (and, dually, minimal) cards are indeed identifiable in the extremal deck identified by Theorem \ref{getnonexcndeck}.
-However, if $(l,h)$ is a minmax pair of pseudo-similar points, then $h$ (as well as, in certain examples, more maximal elements) does not satisfy the hypothesis of Lemma \ref{identnonbotofSUMRC}, and more refined attempts, say, with Corollary \ref{getsomemincards}, also do not allow for the identification of a minimal card that is isomorphic to a maximal card.
+Lemma \ref{identnonbotofSUMRC} identifies some maximal (and, dually, minimal) cards in the extremal deck identified by Theorem \ref{getnonexcndeck}.
+However, if $(l,h)$ is a minmax pair of pseudo-similar points, then $h$ (as well as, in certain examples, more maximal elements) does not satisfy the hypothesis of Lemma \ref{identnonbotofSUMRC}; and further attempts, say, with Corollary \ref{getsomemincards} and its dual, also do not allow for the identification of a minimal card that is isomorphic to a maximal card.

 Therefore, to prove the reconstructibility of ordered sets with a minmax pair $(l,h)$ of pseudo-similar points, we will assume that there is a set $Q$ that has the same deck as a set $N$ with a minmax pair $(l,h)$ of pseudo-similar points and that is not isomorphic to $N$.
 From this assumption, Lemma \ref{dnewisolem} below derives the existence of a certain isomorphism between maximal cards of an ordered set with a minmax pair of pseudo-similar points.
 Remark \ref{whytechnical} below indicates why Lemma \ref{dnewisolem} must refer to the action of the isomorphism on specific points from Definition \ref{defineAP} below.
 In Section \ref{isobetwcards}, we will then prove that an isomorphism as claimed in Lemma \ref{dnewisolem} cannot exist.
 Recall that a {\bf filter} is a subset $\uparrow x$ and that, by the dual of part \ref{nhoodfacts2} of Lemma \ref{nhoodfacts}, the filter deck is reconstructible.